hestiaAI/maas-declarations/README.md

 * for a specific service in an app (ex: https://github.com/OpenTermsArchive/maas-versions/commits/main/Uber/Privacy%20Policy.md.atom)

-* for all the dating services: https://github.com/OpenTermsArchive/maas-versions/commits/main.atom
+* for all the Mobility services: https://github.com/OpenTermsArchive/maas-versions/commits/main.atom

 ## Scope